Cain’s Requiem

 Yet, Cain is the perpetrator, not the protector, and Cain knows that Abel lies in a field, probably hidden under some brush.
 How disingenuous can anyone be?
 With this last statement of bravado, the many sins of Cain lay bare, both of commission—of attitudes, motives, and actions—and omission, which includes the genuine love for God, love for his brother, and a willingness to be honest with himself, to confess.
 Cain chooses a worldly standard and concocts his irresponsible answer.

 Confession proves the attribute of responsibility.
 Responsibility provides the opportunity for change or repentance.
 If the deed is not out in the open, confessed, how can anything be done to address the issue?
 Being honest with oneself is good.
 Taking responsibility for improper actions, confession thus becomes a powerful enlightenment principle within the Way, for it initiates a positive rebuilding of the soul.
-Confession allows avenues through which the spirit of God works, whether seen or unseen.
+Confession opens many avenues through which the spirit of God may work, whether seen or unseen.
 These works are often accomplished in the silent places of the soul.*

 *Unconscious Growth

-The above does not describe anything resembling Cain, and much like Cain’s parents also tried to explain away their actions, Cain cannot come to terms with his actions.
+The above paragraph does not describe anything resembling Cain.
+Much like Cain’s parents tried to explain away their actions, Cain cannot come to terms with his actions.
 Like many of us, Cain tries to hide behind an aggressive posture.
-Nor does he believe nor understand that his actions have led to horrific consequences.
+He does not believe or understand that his actions have led to horrific consequences.

 Then God said, “What have you done?
 Hark, your brother’s bloods* (voice of your brother’s blood) cries out to me from the ground!
 Therefore, you shall be more cursed than the ground, which opened its mouth to receive your brother’s blood from your hand.”
 Verse 12, “If you till the soil, it shall no longer yield strength to you.
 You shall become a ceaseless wanderer (fugitive and vagabond) in the earth.”